andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 them out"

 Candy's sanctuary is the 3' alley between Penny's griddle and Penny's counter.
 There she feels at home.
 There she feels safe.
 There the world makes sense.

-One more half day of skiing Steamboat
-Breakfast at the diner
+Once she steps foot outside the comfortable confines of the griddle the demons return.
+The office a dungeon of Promethian misery.
+The computer a demonic gargoyle that slowly sucks her life force with every click of its tail and tap of its scales.
+The hotel a ____________ of pure evil that exists solely to strip Candy of her joy.

+"Here's your key, you're in room 312.
+Take a right outside these doors and your keycard will get you into the building.
+The elevator will be on your left, take it to the third floor and your room will be halfway down the hall on your right."

+"Thank you Candy."

+And Candy dies just a little more inside.

+<p class="section-divider my-4">&#11044;&emsp;&ensp;&#11044;&emsp;&ensp;&#11044;</p>

-Penny's is rated a 3.5 stars out of 5 on Tripadvisor, which slots them in as the \#2 restaurant in Yampa, Colorado.
+Penny's Diner is rated a 3.5 stars out of 5 on Tripadvisor.
+This mediocre rating slots them in as the \#2 restaurant in Yampa, Colorado.

 Out of 2.

-One particularly entertaining, although likely not helpful, review was simply entitled *Customer Service*.
+One particularly entertaining review of Penny's Diner of dubious helpfulness is simply entitled *Customer Service*.
 The opening line of this screed is a true literary gem: "Me and my family came here after putting our dog to sleep, we mainly just wanted milkshakes."

 Brilliance.

+I walk into Penny's the next morning

+After brekky I head back to Steamboat for another half day on the hill before the drive to Denver.
+It's a lot more of the same, getting lost, checking the map, getting lost..er, asking someone for directions, going up so I can go down, going down so I can go up.
+The most famous aspect of Steamboat Springs is their "champagne powder," a snow so dry, light, and fluffy that powder hounds all over seek it out.
+As has become a common refrain on this trip their last refill of fresh snow is stale in the locals' memories.
+So I don't even have the benefit of the champagne pow while I'm aimlessly tracing a path of Brownian motion.

 <h4 class="article-subheader">Left at the Next Light!</h4>
 I holler in my duties as the de facto navigator of this roving band of walking